bquast/bquast.github.io/_posts/2015-05-31-handcoded-lm.md

 ## Error in eval(expr, envir, enclos): object 'Y' not found
 {% endhighlight %}

-Note that here we have constructed a univariate (uni**variate**) model, however, from a programmic poitn of view, the hurdles of multivariate modelling have already beeno overcome by including the intercept.
+We have now constructed a univariate (uni**variate**) model, however, from a programmic poitn of view, the hurdles of multivariate modelling have already beeno overcome by estimating a model with an intercept (making `X` a matrix).

 It is therefore very easy to use the same method in a case with two independent variables.